So you’ve decided to move to Portugal? Great choice!

 What type of visa is the D7?

-The Portugal D7 visa is a residency visa designed for people with independent means – typically passive income or income from remote work.
+The Portugal D7 visa is a residency visa designed for people with independent means from passive sources.

 The initial visa is valid for four months.
 During that time you can use the visa to enter Portugal and apply for a residency permit.
 The first residency permit is valid for two years.
 After that, you can renew it for a further three years.